leonmutschke/setlX-Installer/README.md

 This script is based on the official instruction on how to install setlX, which can be found here:
 [SetlX Official Website](randoom.org/Software/SetlX)

-Since the script is still under development, there are not many features.
+#### Since the script is still under development, there are not many features. ####
-At the moment, the script is only working for Linux.
+Right now, it does only a regular installation.
+Errors might occur, feel free to report them.

-#### It is not yet working well with macOS. ####
+At the moment, the script is working for Linux and Mac.
+You need to have <code>wget</code> in order to install it.
 It was tested on Ubuntu, Arch Linux and Kali Linux and macOS Sierra.

 ### Installing setlX ###